Hoodoo Mountain: Eruptive periods

 The first eruptive period 85,000 years ago produced massive subglacial lava flows and associated hyaloclastite breccia.
 These volcanic deposits are mainly exposed on the southwestern and northwestern flanks where they are about 500 to 1000 m thick.
 The lava flows display small diameter columnar joints and are aphanitic (Note: Aphanitic pertains to magmatic rocks that are so fine-grained that their component mineral crystals are not visible to the naked eye.) in nature with low vesicularity.
 It remains unclear whether or not the subglacial eruptions during this period completely melted the overlying ice.
 Glacial till underlying the southwestern flank indicates the area had already experienced past glaciations before the onset of volcanic activity.

 Subaerial eruptions from near the summit took place during the second eruptive period 80,000 years ago.
 Lava travelled down slope from an elevation of roughly 1350 m, but was then confined by thick glacial ice at an elevation of about 700 m.
 Here, the lava cooled and pooled to create the lower discontinuous set of cliffs around the entire base of Hoodoo Mountain.
 These ice-marginal lava flows vary from about 30 m to more than 200 m thick and often contain horizontally oriented columnar joints, indicative of a vertical cooling surface.
 The Wall at the western base of Hoodoo Mountain formed during this eruptive period.
 Subsequent glacial movements over these flows created north–south trending striations (Note: Striations are scratches or gouges cut into rock by glacial abrasion.) that are consistent with current movements of the Hoodoo and Twin glaciers.
 Both of these valley glaciers are now roughly 500 m below the striations due to their ongoing glacial retreat.

 After the regional ice had disappeared from lower elevations, subaerial explosive eruptions of the third eruptive period took place between 80,000–54,000 years ago.
 This explosivity generated pyroclastic flows on the northern flank where they deposited a roughly 100 m thick sequence of pyroclastic material.
-The sequence comprises non-welded lapilli tuff within a matrix of yellow to light green ash, as well as three highly welded lenses up to about 5 m thick.
+The sequence consists of non-welded lapilli tuff within a matrix of yellow to light green ash, as well as three highly welded lenses up to about 5 m thick.
 Volcanic glass of phonolitic or trachytic composition occurs within the sequence.
 A 10 m thick subaerial lava flow travelled down the north–central and northeast flanks of Hoodoo Mountain during the latter stages of this eruptive period.
 It directly overlies the pyroclastic sequence and contains abundant fresh and devitrified glass.